 But more than an ingenious trick to play on the viewers, the atemporal and anonymous character of the setting also reflects the central character’s personality.
 Georg (Franz Rogowski) doesn’t pay attention to his surroundings because he is just passing through — in transit.
 For all he cares, this could be any port, as long as it allows him to leave for Mexico.
 But as he meets other people and comes to grow attached to them, this transitory place becomes almost a home, and he finds himself profoundly changed.

-In our interview, Petzold elaborates on finding the past within the present (and vice versa), adapting a novel without re-reading it, working with his actors, and much more.
+In our interview on Transit, Christian Petzold elaborates on finding the past within the present (and vice versa), adapting a novel without re-reading it, working with his actors, and much more.

 The German philosopher Walter Benjamin loved it so much, he wrote a book called Marseille.
 Marseille is freedom.
 It’s a port: you can find ships going to New York City, to Acapulco… There’s prostitution, corruption, but it’s also one of the most fantastic cities in the world.
 So I had to do it in Marseille.
 It’s a city with a fantastic history, a place where people go to make new experiences.
 But in the film, this city is a prison for all these people.
 They can’t leave.
 It was very important for me to show Marseille as a really special city.